wandexdev/Ansible-Deployed-Fullstack-Java-Application/README.md

 ```

+## Requirements
+- Ansible installed on your local machine.
+- Access to the target server with appropriate SSH keys.

 ## Usage
 - Create a `hosts` or `inventory` file.
 Can be named anything, it would contain slave hosts name or ip address and private key for ssh(if needed)
 ```env